10 best CMDB tools for 2026: What actually works

 9. Freshservice CMDB

 Freshservice CMDB offers a lightweight, plug-and-play CMDB that’s tightly integrated with its broader ITSM suite.
-For teams already using Freshservice for ticketing, it’s a convenient add-on that helps track network devices, link assets to incidents, and visualize ownership across the asset lifecycle—all from a clean, user-friendly interface.
+For teams already using Freshservice for ticketing, it’s a convenient add-on that helps track network devices, link assets to incidents, and visualize ownership across the asset lifecycle.

-While recent improvements especially following Freshworks’ acquisition of Device42 have sparked hope for better discovery and asset intelligence, the CMDB still feels constrained.
-Reporting is rigid, asset types have quirks (like inconsistent OS detection), and some critical fields are locked or require awkward workarounds.
+However, the CMDB still has constraints.
+Reporting can be rigid, asset types have quirks (like inconsistent OS detection), and some critical fields are locked or require workarounds.
+Full asset management and CMDB capabilities are locked behind higher-tier plans, making it expensive to scale.

 EasyVista CMDB is part of EasyVista’s broader ITSM suite, offering a structured approach to managing configuration items (CIs) and service dependencies.
 If your organization is already committed to ITIL processes like incident, problem, and change management, EasyVista provides a centralized and compliant way to maintain asset relationships.

 The flip side of EasyVista’s governance-heavy approach is that it’s not particularly nimble.
-Customization exists, but the UI and logic often require expert configuration or assistance from professional services
+Customization exists, but the UI and logic often require expert configuration or assistance from professional services.
+In dynamic, complex environments where visibility and intelligent automation are critical, EasyVista’s CMDB can fall short.

 A CMDB that works for you, not against you